 The Notice Paper contains all items for which notice has been given.
 In order not to take the House by surprise, notice is required before most substantive matters may be raised for consideration by the House.
 Items on the Notice Paper typically move to the Order Paper once the required notice period has expired.

 The Order Paper and Notice Paper is published for each sitting day by the Journals Branch, and the printed version is distributed in the morning in the Chamber.
-The electronic version is usually made available on the Parliament of Canada website the previous evening.
+The electronic version is usually made available on the House of Commons website the previous evening.

 Projected Order of Business

 The Projected Order of Business is a simplified, unofficial daily agenda that indicates the likely order of business, including scheduled divisions (votes), for a particular sitting day.
-It is published for each sitting of the House and is usually available on the Parliament of Canada website the previous evening.
+It is published for each sitting of the House and is usually available on the House of Commons website the previous evening.

 The Projected Order of Business is based on information provided by the Government House Leader’s office and others and is subject to change without notice.
 It notes the length of time Members may speak on each item and provides a projection of business for subsequent days.